datacontroller/datacontroller.io/content/blog/v6-0-api-explorer/index.md

 ## Fixes

-Some of the isues we've zapped:
+Some of the issues we've zapped:

 * Enable data-catalog refresh of a single library when invalid libraries are present
 * Prevent error when attempting an UNLOCK of an already-unlocked table